Skip to content

 Would you like to pick and roll the leaves yourself using traditional techniques?

-During these workshops, I’ll share my journey as a local tea producer, my stories and techniques, and we’ll enjoy drinking numerous different teas together.
+During these workshops, I’ll share my journey as a local tea producer, my stories and techniques, and we’ll enjoy a multitude of different teas together.

-Sign up for my newsletter to stay informed of upcoming workshops.
+Sign up for my newsletter to be kept informed of upcoming workshops.

 Newsletter